Even though there are many articles on leadership communication, this one discusses the six tips on how to improve communication when times are bad.

 They say any sailor can navigate on calm seas.
 It’s when the waves are the roughest, when the boat is in peril, that a captain’s skills are truly tested.
 The same is true with business leaders.

-The longer this recession continues, the greater the need for leaders to be engaged and to find new and better ways to communicate with their employees.
-When navigating their companies through these difficult economic times, smart executives are placing a priority to communicating to their customers, employees and shareowners.
+The longer any recession or economic downturn continues, the greater the need for leaders to be engaged and to find new and better ways to communicate with their employees.
+When navigating their companies through difficult economic times, smart executives are placing a priority on communicating with their customers, employees and shareowners.
+Employee communication is a two-way street.
+Don’t just talk—ask questions and listen to the answers.
+Start with an employee retention survey.
+Find out who’s thinking of leaving and why.
+Find out who wants to stay and what will motivate them to do that.

 Being proactive not only will earn the trust and confidence of these key audiences, it will pay off on the bottom line, too.